OskarUNLEASHED/Rasta-Trading-Platform/README.md

 Welcome to **Rastalogin**, the digital e-yard where users can trade their treasures, post new items, and manage fair exchanges with others — all through a console-based system written in **C# (.NET 8)**.

 Built around solid object-oriented design, this project keeps every piece of logic in its own class.
-Straightforward, organized, and easy to expand — no chaos, no spaghetti.

 ---